greg-raven/Uncommon-Sense/_posts/2013-12-19-actions-not-thoughts-or-words.md

 ---
-title: 'Actions, not thoughts or words'
+title: "Actions, not thoughts or words"
 layout: post
 categories:
 - speech